heyysky/ELearningApp/README.md

 Copy code
 git clone https://github.com/heyysky/ELearningApp.git
 cd yourproject

 Install Dependencies
 Next, navigate to the project directory and install the necessary dependencies using Flutter's package manager:

 bash:
 Copy code
 flutter pub get

 Configure the App
 Depending on your project, you might need to set up environment variables or configuration files.
 Check the project's documentation or .env.example file for specific configuration details.

 Run the App:
 To run the app in your local development environment, use the following command:

-bash
+bash:
 Copy code
 flutter run
 This will launch the app on your connected device or emulator.
 Ensure you have an emulator running or a physical device connected before executing the command.

-Usage
+Usage:
 Launching the App
 To start the app from VS Code, follow these steps:

-Open VS Code and navigate to the project folder.
+1. Open VS Code and navigate to the project folder.

-Open the terminal in VS Code (`Ctrl + `` or through the menu: Terminal > New Terminal).
+2. Open the terminal in VS Code (`Ctrl + `` or through the menu: Terminal > New Terminal).

-Run the app by executing:
+3. Run the app by executing:

 bash:
 Copy code